Hawadle Madar: Biography

 Madar was born in 1939 in the northwestern town of Hargeisa, then a part of British Somaliland.
 Madar studied in the Soviet Union, where he received a Bachelor of Science in engineering.
 Madar held several ministerial positions in the Somali Democratic Republic.
 Between 1975 and 1981, Madar served as Minister of Public works, followed as the Minister of Communication and Post from 1981 to 1983.
 He also served as a Minister of Planning (1984–1986).
 Madar headed the economy committee of the People's Assembly.
 Then, he was elected as deputy speaker of the People's Assembly.
-On 3 September 1990, Madar appointed as Prime Minister of Somalia, a position he held until 24 January 1991, eventually succeeded he was replaced by Umar Arteh Ghalib.
+On 3 September 1990, Madar appointed as Vice President of Somalia, a position he held until 24 January 1991, eventually succeeded he was replaced by Umar Arteh Ghalib.

 Death

-Madar died in London, UK, in 2005, and was buried in Hargeisa.
+Madar died on January 9th.
+2005 in High Barnet hospital, London, UK, due to prostate cancer.
+He was buried in Hargeisa, Somaliland.